mixbytes/tank/README.md

 tank cluster deploy <testcase file>
 ```

-As a result, the listing of the instances of the cluster will be printed along with the run id.
+As a result, the cluster instance listing will be printed along with the run id.

-### 4. Login into the monitoring
+### 4. Log in to the monitoring

-Locate the IP address of the newly created instance which name ends with `-monitoring`.
+Locate the IP-address of the newly-created instance which name ends with `-monitoring`.
-Open in a browser `http://{monitoring ip}:3000/dashboards`, username and password are `tank`.
+Open `http://{monitoring ip}:3000/dashboards` in your browser, type in “tank” in username and password fields.
-Metrics from the cluster can be seen in the predefined dashboards.
+You will see cluster metrics in the predefined dashboards.

 ### 5. List current active runs

 There can be multiple tank runs at the same time.
-The runs list and the brief information about each run can be seen via:
+The runs list and brief information about each run can be seen via:

 ```shell
 tank cluster list